Battle of Moscow: Casualties

 Both German and Soviet casualties during the battle of Moscow have been a subject of debate, as various sources provide somewhat different estimates.
 Not all historians agree on what should be considered the "Battle of Moscow" in the timeline of World War II.
 While the start of the battle is usually regarded as the beginning of Operation Typhoon on 30 September 1941 (or sometimes on 2 October 1941), there are two different dates for the end of the offensive.
 In particular, some sources (such as Erickson and Glantz) exclude the Rzhev offensive from the scope of the battle, considering it as a distinct operation and making the Moscow offensive "stop" on 7 January 1942—thus lowering the number of casualties.

 There are also significant differences in figures from various sources.
 John Erickson, in his Barbarossa: The Axis and the Allies, gives a figure of 653,924 Soviet casualties between October 1941 and January 1942.
 Glantz, in his book When Titans Clashed, gives a figure of 658,279 for the defense phase alone, plus 370,955 for the winter counteroffensive until 7 January 1942.
 The official Wehrmacht daily casualty reports show 35,757 killed in action, 128,716 wounded, and 9,721 missing in action for the entire Army Group Centre between 1 October 1941 and 10 January 1942.
 However, this official report does not match unofficial reports from individual battalion and divisional officers and commanders at the front, who record suffering far higher casualties than was officially reported.
+As noted by historian Vladimir Litvinenko, with reference to another researcher Christopher Russ, the losses of German troops according to 10-day reports are significantly underestimated, the normal accounting system was organized only in the middle of 1942.

 On the Russian side, discipline became ferocious.
 The NKVD blocking groups were ready to shoot anyone retreating without orders.
-NKVD squads went to field hospitals in search of soldiers with self-inflicted injuries, the so-called 'self shooters' - Those who shot themselves in the left hand to escape fighting.
+NKVD squads went to field hospitals in search of soldiers with self-inflicted injuries, the so-called 'self shooters' - those who shot themselves in the left hand to escape fighting.
 A surgeon in a field hospital of the Red Army admitted to amputating the hands of boys who tried this 'self-shooting' idea to escape fighting, to protect them from immediate execution via punishment squad.
-In the first three months, blocking detachments shot 1,000 penal troops and sent 24,993 to penal battalions.
-By October 1942, the idea of regular blocking detachments was quietly dropped; by October 1944, the units were officially disbanded.